What To Look For In A Good Property Management Contract

 - What happens when rules are broken, or payments are delinquent?
 If you want to evict a tenant for non-payment or for violation of the rules, then you’d better be clear on when and why this will happen.

 Again, not every property manager will offer all of these services, and you may not even want them if they do.

 The Property Manager Is Key To Your Success As A Landlord

-If you’re relatively new at managing a rental, one thing you’ll learn quickly is that the property manager is critical to your success.
-A good one will manage the property and funnel the money through to you for a reasonable fee… while a bad one can turn your experience into an ongoing stressful affair.
+If you’re relatively new at managing a rental, one thing you’ll quickly learn is that the property manager is critical to your success.
+A good one will manage the property and funnel the money through to you for a reasonable fee… while a bad one can turn your experience into an ongoing, stressful affair.